 Hector joined our Development team in the summer of 2013 as Grants Associate, providing much-needed writing support and coordination of materials for existing grants, including grant reports and renewals.
 He has followed a proudly non-traditional life path, having danced and raised hell everywhere from Hawai’i to Colombia.

 Following the strong example of challenging the unjust status quo that led his family to leave Latin America, he majored in Dramatic Art with an emphasis in Dance at the University of California, Davis, where he also worked as an LGBT student activist.
 He has also worked as an educator, returning to his native Colombia for a while in the hopes of expanding the minds of Latin America’s youth to the possibilities of a better, more peaceful and just world.
 His favorite activity other than dancing is conversing with people about history, politics, social dynamics, and spiritual practices.

 While at UC Hastings, she served as the President of the Pilipino American Law Society and Co-Editor-in-Chief of the Hastings Race and Poverty Law Journal.
 Inspired by her personal experiences living in low-income, immigrant, and working class communities, she dedicated her free time in law school to providing legal assistance to the low-income population by interning and volunteering at various pro bono organizations such as Legal Aid Society of San Mateo County, UC Hastings Civil Justice Clinic, Legal Aid of San Francisco’s Workers Rights Clinic, the Veterans Equity Center, and the Filipino Community Center.
-In her fellowship, she hopes to be exposed to resources necessary to advance the rights of communities of color and to gain leadership skills to effectively advocate for these rights.

 When she is not studying or fighting for justice, Carmelita enjoys lounging, hiking, and playing with her two black labrador retrievers named Maximus and Athena.